 They were still being built in the 1920s and 1930s.
-The surge of iron churches led famous designer and artist William Morris to complain that they were “spreading like a pestilence over the country.”
+The surge of iron churches led famous designer and artist William Morris to complain that they were ‘spreading like a pestilence over the country.’

 How were tin tabernacles made?

 A further significant development came in 1837 when the process of galvanizing the iron with zinc to prevent rusting was patented.
 Manufacturers quickly recognised its potential for use in prefabricated structures.

 Many prefabricated buildings were produced, including churches, chapels and mission halls.
-They were built in new industrial areas, pit villages, near railway works and in more isolated rural and coastal locations.
+They were built in new industrial areas, pit villages, near railway works, and more isolated rural and coastal locations.

 Do any tin tabernacles survive today?